-E. The district board shall specify conditions under which the obligation to pay special levies may be prepaid and permanently satisfied.

-F. Special levies against privately owned residential property shall be subject to the following provisions:

-(1) the maximum amount of special levy that may be imposed shall not be increased over time by an amount exceeding two percent per year, except that the amount of special levy actually imposed may be increased by up to ten percent as a result of the delinquency or default by the owner of any other parcel within the district;

-(2) the special levy shall be imposed for a specified time period, after which no further special levy shall be imposed and collected, except that special levies imposed solely to finance the cost of ongoing district services, maintenance or operations or enhanced services may be levied while such services, maintenance or operations or enhanced services are continuing; and

-(3) nothing in this subsection shall preclude the establishment of different categories of residential property or changing the amount of the special levies for a parcel whose size or use is changed.
-A change in the amount of a special levy imposed upon a parcel due to a change in its size or use shall not require voter approval if the method for changing the amount of special levy was approved in the election approving the special levy in sufficient detail to enable the owner of the affected parcel to determine how the change in size or use of the parcel would affect the amount of the special levy.

-G. A district's imposition of a special levy shall constitute a lien on the property within the district subject to the special levy, including property acquired by the state or its political subdivisions after imposition of the special levy, which shall be effective during the period in which the special levy is imposed and shall have priority co-equal to the lien of property taxes.
+- G. The district board shall specify conditions under which the obligation to pay special levies may be prepaid and permanently satisfied. - H. Special levies against privately owned residential property shall be subject to the following provisions: - (1) the amount of special levy that may be imposed shall not be increased over time by an amount exceeding two percent per year, except that the amount of special levy actually imposed may be increased by up to ten percent as a result of the delinquency or default by the owner of any other parcel within the district, but in no case shall the amount of the special levy imposed exceed the maximum special levy provided in the rate and method of apportionment; - (2) the special levy shall be imposed for a specified time period, after which no further special levy shall be imposed and collected, except that special levies imposed solely to finance the cost of ongoing district services, maintenance or operations or enhanced services may be levied while such services, maintenance or operations or enhanced services are continuing; and - (3) nothing in this subsection shall preclude the establishment of different categories of residential property or changing the amount of the special levies for a parcel whose size or use is changed.
+A change in the amount of a special levy imposed upon a parcel due to a change in its size or use shall not require voter approval if the method for changing the amount of special levy was approved in the election approving the special levy in sufficient detail to enable the owner of the affected parcel to determine how the change in size or use of the parcel would affect the amount of the special levy. - I. A district's imposition of a special levy shall constitute a lien on the property within the district subject to the special levy, including property acquired by the state or its political subdivisions after imposition of the special levy, which shall be effective during the period in which the special levy is imposed and shall have priority co-equal to the lien of property taxes.
 A special levy shall be subject to foreclosure by the district at any time after six months following written notice of delinquency to the owner of the real property to which the delinquency applies.
 The lien shall include delinquencies, penalties and interest thereon at a rate not to exceed the maximum legal rate of interest per year and penalties otherwise applicable for delinquent property taxes, the district's actual costs of foreclosure and any other costs of the district resulting from the delinquency.
 All rights of redemption applicable to property sold in connection with property tax foreclosures pursuant to the laws of this state shall apply to property sold following foreclosure of a special levy lien.
 The portion of proceeds of any foreclosure sale necessary to discharge the lien for the special levy shall be deposited in the special bond fund for payment of any obligations secured thereby.